Frequently asked questions

 Nineteen marine parks were declared in South Australian waters in 2009, covering more than 26,000km2 of sea.
-Just like our land parks, they are greatly varied, stretching from the Great Australian Bight to the waters of the South East.
-They protect thousands of species, including iconic animals and birds such as Australian sea lions, leafy sea dragons, dolphins, great white sharks, little penguins and pelicans.
-They conserve mangrove forests, spectacular cliffs and places with strong cultural heritage associations, including those with special significance to Aboriginal people.
+They protect a variety of habitats and thousands of species, including iconic animals and birds such as Australian sea lions, leafy sea dragons, dolphins, great white sharks, little penguins and pelicans.
+They conserve places with strong cultural heritage associations, including those with special significance to Aboriginal people.

 Why do we need marine parks?

 Southern Australia's waters are home to an amazing diversity of marine life, with about 85% of marine species found nowhere else in the world.
 Our seas provide employment through fisheries and tourism, and enjoyment to locals and visitors alike.

 Unfortunately, our waters are not immune to global challenges such as pollution, resource use, development, pest organisms and climate change.
 Evidence from around the world shows that marine parks with sanctuary zones will help us protect our marine environment from increasing pressure.
 Marine parks are just one of the ways the South Australian Government is working to keep our seas healthy so future generations can continue to benefit from and enjoy them.